maiabe/fitjourney/README.md

 - Landing page that gives a brief overview of the purpose of the site and how to use it.
 - Ability to log in and register a new account, as well as modify the profile of the account
 - A way to make new posts about fitness-related activities that you've done in your day, with input fields for the title of the post, an image, a description of the activity, and how much time was spent doing it
+- Ability to edit and delete posts
 - A way to comment on posts
-- Ability to delete posts and comments
+- Ability to delete comments
 - Capability to search through posts to find a specific one
 - Posts sorted by the newest ones

 Pending:
 - For the user:
-  - Data entry for workouts
+  - Data entry and editing for workouts
   - Dashboard
     - A graph that takes into account the amount of time spent exercising, and shows it to you to allow you to better monitor your fitness levels
   - Profile management